 - Exposure to a hot environment.
-In a type of heatstroke, called nonexertional or classic heatstroke, being in a hot environment leads to a rise in body temperature.
-This type of heatstroke typically occurs after exposure to hot, humid weather, especially for prolonged periods, such as two or three days.
+In a type of heatstroke, called nonexertional (classic) heatstroke, being in a hot environment leads to a rise in core body temperature.
+This type of heatstroke typically occurs after exposure to hot, humid weather, especially for prolonged periods.
 It occurs most often in older adults and in people with chronic illness.

 In either type of heatstroke, your condition can be brought on by: